-After making homophobic remarks just three years prior, the Ultimate Warrior finished off his career in almost poetic fashion by facing off against an openly bisexual Orlando Jordan.
+After making homophobic remarks just three years prior, the Ultimate Warrior finished his career in an almost poetic fashion by facing off against an openly bisexual Orlando Jordan.
 This is the story of that final match.

 During the late ’80s and early ’90s, The Ultimate Warrior was one of the biggest stars in all of wrestling.
 James Hellwig’s character was larger than life and was just what the then-WWF desired for their premier superstars.
 The bright colors he bared and the muscle-bound physique he possessed saw him rise to the top of the proverbial sports entertainment ladder.

 He joined the WWF in 1987 under the moniker of the "Dingo Warrior" before eventually becoming a global household name as The Ultimate Warrior.
 Hellwig and his cartoon-like character were pushed to the moon, culminating in him achieving the unthinkable: pinning Hulk Hogan in the main event of WrestleMania VI at Toronto’s storied Skydome.
 He had reached the pinnacle – few in the game can say they pinned Hogan, let alone cleanly for the WWF title in "The Showcase of the Immortals."
 Who would imagine that just 18 years later, he would be ending his career in the middle of a ring in Spain?
 Probably not a fifteen-year-old boy by the name of Orlando Jordan, the man who would stand opposite Warrior for his final hurrah in 2008.